Toot & Puddle (TV series): Production

 Licensing rights to the Toot & Puddle books were acquired by Silver Lining Entertainment Limited by 2001.
-The following year, they announced plans for Millimages to develop a half-hour special based on the I'll Be Home for Christmas book and a 26-episode half-hour series; the series was put on hold a few months later in favor of a special based on the Top of the World book; no further updates were made regarding Silver Lining and Millimages' progress and, by the time Silver Lining Productions was acquired by Chorion in 2005, the Toot & Puddle rights had been sold to National Geographic Kids.
+The following year, they announced plans for Millimages to develop a half-hour special based on the I'll Be Home for Christmas book and a 26-episode half-hour series; the series was put on hold a few months later in favor of a special based on the Top of the World book; no further updates were made regarding Silver Lining and Millimages' progress and, by the time Silver Lining Entertainment Limited was acquired by Chorion in 2005, the Toot & Puddle rights had been sold to Chorion.

 Episodes

 All episodes were directed by Cristian Larocque.